-Procedure Number Activity May 5 Budget Review For LEAs that have adopted the merit system, under Education Code Sections 45253 and 88073, each personnel commission must prepare an annual budget.
+Procedure Number Activity ΜΑΥ 5 Budget Review For LEAs that have adopted the merit system, under Education Code Sections 45253 and 88073, each personnel commission must prepare an annual budget.
 The personnel commission must also hold a public hearing for that budget on or before May 30 of each year.
 The personnel commission budget is forwarded to the LEA's governing board and then to the county superintendent for approval or disapproval.
 8 Audits By May 1, the COE must make arrangements for the audit of any LEAs that have not made their own arrangements by April 1.
 The county superintendent shall notify the SPI and the SCO by May 15 that they have reviewed district audit reports and any audit exceptions, and that all exceptions have been corrected or the district has submitted an acceptable correction plan.
-19 Attendance Accounting, Local Control Funding Formula 20 The COE exports P-2 attendance and other LCFF-related data to the CDE no later than May 1 using the CDE's Principal Apportionment Data Collection software.
+19 20 Attendance Accounting, Local Control Funding Formula The COE exports P-2 attendance and other LCFF-related data to the CDE no later than May 1 using the CDE's Principal Apportionment Data Collection software.
 21 Special Education By May 1, submit P-2 LEA infant data using the CDE's Principal Apportionment Data Collection software.
 By May 1, applicable counties submit P-2 SELPA ADA allocation and special education tax allocation data using the CDE's Principal Apportionment Data Collection software.

+Calenda ar

+Procedure 1 Revised 3/2021

 Procedure Number Activity

 JUNE

-7 Interim Report Review (commonly referred to as the "third interim report") No later than June 1, each school district with a qualified or negative certification for the second interim report must provide financial statement projections of the district's fund and cash balances through June 30, for the period ending April 30, to the county superintendent, the SCO, and the SPI.
+7 Interim Report Review (commonly referred to as the "third interim report")

+No later than June 1, each school district with a qualified or negative certification for the second interim report must provide financial statement projections of the district's fund and cash balances through June 30, for the period ending April 30, to the county superintendent, the SCO, and the SPI.

-Procedure Number Activity ANNUALLY 7 Interim Report Review (for districts with a disapproved budget, qualified or negative interim certification, or other fiscal uncertainty) The county superintendent shall present a report to the district's governing board and the SPI regarding the fiscal solvency of a district with a disapproved budget, qualified or negative interim certification, or that has been determined to be in a position of fiscal uncertainty.
-For districts with qualified or negative certifications, the county superintendent shall approve the issuance of any non-voter-approved debt.
+Calendar Procedure 1 Revised 3/2021 Procedure Number Activity ANNUALLY 7 Interim Report Review (for districts with a disapproved budget, qualified or negative interim certification, or other fiscal uncertainty) The county superintendent shall present a report to the district's governing board and the • SPI regarding the fiscal solvency of a district with a disapproved budget, qualified or negative interim certification, or that has been determined to be in a position of fiscal uncertainty.
+For districts with qualified or negative certifications, the county superintendent shall approve ٠ the issuance of any non-voter-approved debt.
 The county superintendent must determine that repayment is probable.
+Fiscal calendars, including apportionments, budget, interim and year-end financial reporting calendars, are available online from the CDE at